How to sell on Amazon UK: fees, steps and selling plans

 Key takeaways

-• Start small with one to three products to test the market and learn Amazon's systems before scaling up, allowing you to focus on mastering inventory management, customer service, and pricing strategies without overwhelming yourself.
+- Start with one to three products to test the market and learn Amazon's systems before scaling up, focusing on understanding pricing, inventory management, and customer feedback.

 What is selling on Amazon?